chris-wolcen/PoE-Tweaker/readme.txt

   Prevents overwriting game settings by ingame Options menu.

 - Instantly disconnect on pressing a hotkey
-  Causes an instant disconnection by dropping all TCP connections of the game.
+  Causes an instant logout by dropping all TCP connections of the game.
 Useful for HC.